Indo-Pacific Visions - Episode 12

-Major General Evan L. Pettus, commander, 12th Air Force (Air Forces Southern), is interviewed by Dr. Ernest Gunasekara-Rockwell and Lt Col Jorge Serafin, USAF, retired, the respective editors-in-chief of the Journal of Indo-Pacific Affairs and the Journal of the Americas.
-The focus is on Chinese influence in Latin America and the Caribbean.
+Major General Evan L. Pettus, commander, 12th Air Force (Air Forces Southern), is interviewed by Dr. Ernest Gunasekara-Rockwell and Lt Col Jorge Serafin, the respective editors of Air University Press' Journal of Indo-Pacific Affairs and Journal of the Americas.

 |Date Taken: